Through its high-quality imaging capabilities, the Sensing Satellite will support disaster management. To sum up, launch live activities.

 Glacier and snowpack tracking is done to plan for water flows further downstream.

-Finding changes in forest cover to stop illegal cutting down.
+We monitor changes in forest cover to prevent illegal deforestation.

-To look at how climate changes over time, we use air, land, and surface water as stand-ins.
+To examine how the climate changes over time, we use air, land, and surface water as stand-ins.

 The spaceship adds to Pakistan’s space activities.

 In Pakistan, Earth observation began with PRSS-1 (2018), and this satellite adds to that tradition.
-It builds on achievements made in 2024 and 2025, such as the iCube-Qamar lunar cubesat and the ability to communicate through PakSat-MM1.
+It builds on achievements from 2024 and 2025, including the iCube-Qamar lunar cubesat and the ability to communicate via PakSat-MM1.

-This led to a more comprehensive and up-to-date stream of data for civil protection, planning, and study across the whole country.
+These developments led to a more comprehensive and up-to-date data stream for civil protection, planning, and study across the country.

 What is going to happen next?

-Protocols for entry and tasking: Official request lines for priority imaging during situations will be set up by the agencies.
+Protocols for entry and tasking: Official request lines for priority imaging during incidents will be established by the agencies.

 More products will be released soon that combine satellite images with GIS layers, water models, and Internet of Things (IoT) sensors to create maps that are ready for decision-making.